12 Best Resorts in Abu Dhabi

 10. Intercontinental Abu Dhabi

-The resort boasts a marina with space for 183 yachts, a long sweep of beach, multiple pools, and oodles of family-friendly outdoor facilities, including separate pool area for kids and a children's playground area.
+The resort boasts a marina with space for 183 yachts, a long sweep of beach, multiple pools, and oodles of family-friendly outdoor facilities, including a separate pool area for kids and a children's playground area.

 Six of the restaurants here are located on the marina, offering diners waterfront vistas.
 Cho Gau Marina Walk dishes up a fusion of Asian flavors and is one of Abu Dhabi's favorite casual dining destinations, while Byblos Sur Mer serves fine dining Lebanese classics with sea views from the terrace.